 - Salt and pepper to taste

-Heat up the oil in a skillet over medium heat till hot enough to fry.
-Saute the chopped onion for several minutes till it softens and caramelizes.
+Heat up the oil in a skillet over medium heat until hot enough to fry.
+Sauté the chopped onion for several minutes until it softens and caramelizes.

-In a food processor, combine sauteed onion, toasted walnuts, 3 hard boiled eggs, and peas.
+In a food processor, combine sautéed onion, toasted walnuts, peeled hard boiled eggs, and peas.

-Pulse, then process till the puree resembles chopped liver.
+Pulse, then process until the puree resembles chopped liver.
 Add salt and pepper to taste, and process again to blend.

 Chop up the remaining egg.
-Garnish the vegetarian chopped liver with chopped egg and parsley.
-Serve with crackers for spreading, or matzo during Passover (if you are celebrating Sephardic style-- peas are considered kitniyot).
+Garnish the vegetarian chopped liver with the last chopped egg and parsley.
+Serve with crackers for spreading, or matzo during Passover (if you are celebrating Sephardic style - peas are considered kitniyot).
+Enjoy!